Isidwaba: Symbolism

 The isidwaba is said to be imbued with ancestral power, as a result their leather skirts do not belong to them but to the ancestors.
 Izidwaba (plural) are protective ancestral garments perceived as concrete symbols of control over women's fertility.
-A woman is considered figuratively naked, unless she wears her isidwaba.
-As a result, the women have no choice but to wear their skirts that are also described as 'ancestral blankets' that enfold and protect the wearer.
+A woman is considered figuratively naked unless she wears her isidwaba.
+As a result, the women have no choice but to wear their skirts that are also described as 'ancestral blankets' that enfold and protect them.
 If the women refrain from wearing the skirts it is believed that they will incur illness or, worse, death.
 This is a transgression that can only be obviated by slaughtering an animal from their agnatic homesteads to appease their husbands' ancestors.

 It is not the skill employed in the execution of art objects that is valued, but the spiritual powers they invoke through it.
 As with the isidwaba, it is by pouring or rubbing the substances onto the artefact that these powers are invoked.
 The object itself is otherwise meaningless.

 Another symbolic value is that Amadlozi (ancestral spirits) prefer the dark, this being the reason why the isidwaba is blackened.
 As a result of this dark marriage skirt, the Amadlozi can accompany the bride to her husband's homestead and ensure her fertility.